 Licensed Professional Counselor Resident

-Dannica is a Resident in Counseling and has experience working with individuals struggling with eating disorders, anxiety, and depression.
-She completed her undergraduate degree in Psychology at the University of Arizona and earned her Master’s in Education in Clinical Mental Health Counseling from the College of William and Mary, graduating summa cum laude from both programs.
-She provides a warm, compassionate, non-judgmental approach and welcomes the opportunity to support individuals through more difficult seasons of life.
+Dannica is a Resident in Counseling who specializes in working with individuals struggling with eating disorders and body image disturbance, anxiety disorders, and depression.
+She provides a warm, compassionate, non-judgmental space and welcomes the opportunity to support individuals through more difficult seasons of life.
 She values humor and playfulness, and leans into each client’s individual strengths to support healing and transformation.

 Dannica strives to create a safe space for healing, where individuals feel heard, supported, and valued as human beings.
 Working with Dannica means being supported in your desire to work on deeper issues, focusing on areas such as improving quality of life, targeting problematic and maladaptive behaviors, deepening your sense of self, and finding purpose.
-She tailors her approach to each client’s individual needs, incorporating elements from humanistic therapy, cognitive-behavioral therapy (CBT), positive psychology, mindfulness, and solution-focused counseling, to name a few.
-She also has experience with Family-Based Treatment (FBT), which is an effective approach for treating adolescents with eating disorders.
+She tailors her approach to each client’s individual needs, incorporating elements from Acceptance and Commitment Therapy (ACT), Humanistic Counseling, Cognitive-Behavioral Therapy (CBT), Positive Psychology, Psychodynamic Therapy, and Narrative Therapy, to name a few.
+She also has experience in Family-Based Treatment (FBT), an empirically-based approach for the treatment of eating disorders in adolescent populations.

-In her free time, Dannica enjoys gardening, embroidery, hiking, and spending time with loved ones.
+In her free time, Dannica enjoys spending time in nature, playing the piano, reading, embroidery and quilting, creating in the kitchen, watching movies, writing, and spending time with loved ones.

 AREAS OF EXPERTISE: